litmuschaos/v1-litmus-docs/docs/ec2-terminate-by-id.md

 ## Details

--   Causes termination of an EC2 instance before bringing it back to running state after the specified chaos duration.
+-   Causes termination of an EC2 instance by instance ID or list of instance IDs before bringing it back to running state after the specified chaos duration.
 -   It helps to check the performance of the application/process running on the ec2 instance.
 -   When the `MANAGED_NODEGROUP` is enable then the experiment will not try to start the instance post chaos instead it will check of the addition of the new node instance to the cluster.